Playable Classes

 Each path offers two starting armament sets.
 Players choose one set at the start.
 Both sets are valid for that path - the choice comes down to playstyle.
 For example, an Avenger choosing the Cleric path may start with a shield and 1h blunt weapon, or a 2h blunt weapon.

-Beyond the starting sets, characters may use any weapon or armor they can physically carry, as long as they have chosen the class and path that allows it at their current point of progression, and they meet the Strength and Capacity requirements to carry it.
+Beyond the starting sets, characters may use any weapon or armor they can physically carry, as long as they have chosen the class and path that allows it at their current point of progression, and they meet the Strength and capacity requirements to carry it.
 Armament options expand with each path and branch as characters progress.

 Players manage their Abilities with cards.
 The Starter Set includes classes up to Level 5 only.